simplesphere/simple-nextjs-boilerplate/README.md

 ## Code Quality Tools

 ### ESLint

 ESLint is configured with strict TypeScript and React rules.
 Configuration can be found in `.eslintrc.json`.

 ### Prettier

 Code formatting is handled by Prettier.
 Configuration is in `.prettierrc`.

 ### lint-staged

 Automatically runs linters on staged files before commit.
 Configuration is in `package.json`.

 ### commitlint

 Enforces conventional commit messages.
 Configuration is in `commitlint.config.ts`.

 ### Husky

 Manages Git hooks for running lint-staged and commitlint.
 Hooks are in the `.husky` directory.

 ## Internationalization

 This boilerplate uses `next-intl` for internationalization.
 Locale files are stored in the `src/messages/` directory.

+## Supabase Integration

+This boilerplate includes Supabase for backend services.
+Make sure to set up your Supabase project and update the environment variables in `.env.local`.

+## Form Handling

+React Hook Form is included for efficient form management, along with Zod for schema validation.

+## UI Components

+Radix UI provides unstyled, accessible components that can be easily customized with Tailwind CSS.

+## Icons

+Lucide React is included for a comprehensive set of customizable icons.

 ## Bundle Analysis

 To analyze bundle sizes, run:

 ```bash
 yarn analyze
 ```